jared-hughes/casual-serious-language/public-docs/syntax.md

 - Parentheses for grouping: `(1 + 2) * 3`
 - Identifiers: `abc` (currently unusable).

+## Semicolons

+Currently, semicolons are required after each statement (besides functions, which end in a curly brace `}`).

 ## Functions

 Currently, you must have a main function to run anything, and the process prints the return value of `main()`.